arsalanfiroozi/sigasterisk/Readme.md

 * [Contact](#contact)

 ## General info
-The functions in this package do:
+The functions in this package:
 1. Add lines and asterisks for bars in a bar plot.
 2. Add lines and asterisks for bars within a group in a grouped bar plot.
 3. Add lines and asterisks for bars between groups in a grouped bar plot.